Back to the heartland? Transformation of Chinese geopolitics and the "renewed" importance of Central Asia

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Xiaodi, Wu, "Back to the heartland?
 Transformation of Chinese geopolitics and the "renewed" importance of Central Asia" (2005).
 Geography - Dissertations.
-Paper 10.
+10.